ryan-mcclue/unsw/comp3331/wk2/week2.md

 > interesting get 'direct IP not allowed' when using last IP given by traceroute for domain
 > how do geolocation tools like yougetsignal work?

-> DNS server should be configured to return IP that best serves your location?
+DNS server should be configured to return IP that best serves your location and in conjunction with load balancing

 > as traceroute command sends 3 packets, it can return possibly 3 different IP addresses for the same router